-NIOSH (2002a), the external dose reconstruction guide, states that the hierarchy of dose determination sources are personal dosimeter (the film badge worn by the individual); pocket ionization chamber; and group or co-worker dosimeter.
+NIOSH (2002a), the external dose reconstruction guide, states that the hierarchy of dose determination sources is personal dosimeter (the film badge worn by the individual); pocket ionization chamber; and group or co-worker dosimeter.
 Pocket chamber data does not appear to be available for Mallinckrodt and in fact, use of the pocket chamber (pocket meter) was discontinued in 1949, as explained in Section 5.4.1.
 However, such data may come to light at a later date and in that case, some calibration and other information can be found in Section 5.4.1 and the references it cites.
 NIOSH (2002a) does not list the area monitoring dosimeter, such as Mallinckrodt used in many areas as a secondary means of monitoring.
 However, such data, if available, could be used in a comparative way if none of the other data sources can be found.

 Generally, for a given claim, dates of employment should be compared to the available dose monitoring information.
-If dose monitoring records are likely to be available, the dose reconstructor should request project personnel to search the available records and list recorded doses for the case (or request that appropriate project personnel do so).
-Then reconstructed dose should be assigned for each weekly cycle worked during the unmonitored period.
-Dose reconstructions should then be performed in accordance with the dose reconstruction project external dose procedure (ORAUT 2003a), the NIOSH external dose reconstruction guidance (NIOSH 2002a), and any other applicable project guidance.
+If dose monitoring records are likely to be available, the dose reconstructor should request project personnel to search the available records.

-7.3.1 Selecting a Surrogate Cohort and Formulating a Surrogate Data Set
+7.3.1 Selecting a Surrogate Cohort and Formulating a Surrogate External Data Set

 Surrogate (analogous co-worker) data, in Mallinckrodt cases, is a matter of identifying an appropriate set of workers with a similar work history.
 That is, in general, to form a surrogate set the dose reconstructor should identify at least several other workers with appropriate monitoring data who did the same work at the same time as the subject worker; the monitoring results for these surrogate workers should then be pooled to arrive at a statistical representation of the likely dose to the worker.
-A lognormal distribution should be assumed.